Luigi Segre: Karmann Ghia

 Furthermore, the design bore striking styling similarities to Virgil Exner's Chrysler d'Elegance and K-310 concepts, which Ghia had been tasked with prototyping – and which in turn reflected numerous cues and themes developed previously by Mario Boano.
-According to Virgil Exner's son, Virgil M. Exner Jr., Giovanni Savonuzzi was tasked with scaling down the full-sized d’Elegance, replacing "the Chrysler’s egg-crate grille with a gentle, boat-like prow."
-Exner Jr. is further quoted as saying that the Karmann Ghia "was a direct, intentional swipe off the Chrysler d’Elegance.
-Givanni Savonuzzi was the engineer and designer who downsized the d’Elegance and made the Karmann Ghia out of it.
+According to Virgil Exner's son, Virgil M. Exner Jr., Giovanni Savonuzzi was tasked with scaling down the full-sized d'Elegance, replacing "the Chrysler's egg-crate grille with a gentle, boat-like prow."
+Exner Jr. is further quoted as saying that the Karmann Ghia "was a direct, intentional swipe off the Chrysler d'Elegance.
+Givanni Savonuzzi was the engineer and designer who downsized the d'Elegance and made the Karmann Ghia out of it.
 Nobody minded it.
 It was wonderful".

 The precise styling responsibilities were not well-documented at the time, before the passing of the various designers, further complicated by the overlapping work of the key players.
 A definitive individual attribution on Karmann Ghia's styling was never made.

 Segre and Virgil Exner had become close professionally and personally, eventually traveling Europe together, with their families.
 Peter Grist wrote in his 2007 Exner biography that when Exner in 1955 eventually saw the Karmann Ghia, which cribbed heavily from his Chrysler d'Elegance, "he was pleased with the outcome and glad that one of his designs had made it into large-scale production".
 Chris Voss, a stylist in Exner's office, reported in 1993, that Exner considered the Karmann Ghia the ultimate form of flattery.
 Segre in turn sent Exner the first production Karmann Ghia imported into the state of Michigan, in gratitude.

-After Volkswagen approved the design in November 1953, the Karmann Ghia debuted (at the 1955 Paris and Frankfurt auto shows and at the Kasino Hotel in Westfalia, Germany, on 14 July 1955) and went into production, first at Ghia and then in Osnabrück – ultimately to reach a production over 445,000, running 19 years virtually unchanged and easily becoming the most well-known project with Segre's involvement.
+After Volkswagen approved the design in November 1953, the Karmann Ghia debuted (at the 1955 Paris and Frankfurt auto shows and at the Kasino Hotel in Westfalia, Germany, on 14 July 1955) and went into production, first at Ghia and then in Osnabrück – ultimately to reach a production over 445,000, running 19 years virtually unchanged and easily becoming the most well-known project with which Segre was involved.